– 28th Sun of the 4th Umbral Moon

 I have never written about the Crow.
 It’s been something that’s been on my mind recently.

-She has recently returned to us, after some ridiculous legal implications from Reppu, and I believe it’s time for me to pen her story, so that I always have it within these memories.
+The Raven, her successor, has recently returned to us, after some ridiculous legal implications from Reppu, and I believe it’s time for me to pen her story, so that I always have it within these memories.

 When I left my tribe after my father’s challenge, I travelled the wilds of Vylbrand for a long while.
 It was awful.
 I had hunted for a few moons back home before I was whisked away to the forge, so I at least had some idea of how to defend myself, but… I’ve never been amazing with a bow.
 Even now I still can’t shoot one properly without almost shaving a nipple off.